kyverno/website/content/en/Community/_index.md

 **Contributors**:

-These are active contributors who have made multiple contributions to the project; by authoring PRs, reviewing issues/PRs or participate in community discussions on slack/mailing list.
+These are active contributors who have made multiple contributions to the project; by authoring PRs, commenting on issues and pull requests or participate in community discussions on slack/mailing list.

 **Approver**: